WORKSHOP: HOW TO PUT THE MIDDLE EAST BACK INTO YOUR DANCE

 You can accessorize where you can ( hat, head piece etc.), a cool top or dress shirt that is unique to the occasion, pants or skirts that are comfortable and functional enough but still sure to standout .
 A caftan if you wish.

 The options are endless, come subtle and cool, come dressed to impress.
 Just come!

 There will probably be a mixed of folks in full costume and folks in street clothes.
 (Since some may want to come an join last minute)

 Can I come and jam with my own instrument?
 If you just want to show up and jam to whatever’s happening, feel free!
 (But if there’s a set band /singer/ dancer in a set instead of an open jam session, please ask before jumping in.
 There will always be time for open jam after the set)

-Alia is a professional Belly Dancer, and has worked all over the world, especially in Egypt, where she earned her Performer’s License there (which is the highest qualification you can earn in the Middle Eastern Dance world).
-While in Egypt (1996 – 1997), she had the unique experience of being the only foreign dancer to have performed for President Mubarak.
-Originally from New Zealand, but now lives in Australia, she almost 30 years of dance and teaching experience and brings a wealth of information.
+Alia is a professional Belly Dancer who has worked all over the world, especially in Egypt, where she earned her Performer’s License (which is the highest qualification you can earn in the Middle Eastern Dance world).
+While in Egypt (1996 – 1997) she had the unique experience of being the only foreign dancer to have performed for President Mubarak.
+Originally from New Zealand, she now lives in Australia.
+She has almost 30 years of dance and teaching experience and brings a wealth of information.
 In Melbourne, Alia performs at restaurants, weddings and functions, both in the cabaret and folkloric styles.